brandur/sorg/content/drafts/sortsupport-inet.md

 The difference between `inet` is `cidr` is that `inet` allows a values outside of the netmasked bits.
-The value `1.2.3.4/24` is possible in `inet`, but in `cidr` only zeroes may appear after the network like `1.2.3.0/24`.
+The value `1.2.3.4/24` is possible in `inet`, but illegal in `cidr` because only zeroes may appear after the network like `1.2.3.0/24`.
 They're nearly identical, with the latter being strictly more constraining (and when working with data, that's a good thing).
 Otherwise put, `cidr` values never have a non-zero subnet.

 In the Postgres source code, `inet` and `cidr` are represented by the same C struct.
 Here it is in